github/quote-selection/README.md

 ## Events

+* `quote-selection-markdown` (bubbles: true, cancelable: false) - fired on the quote region to optionally inject custom syntax into the `fragment` element in `quoteMarkdown: true` mode
-A `quote-selection` event is fired on the quote region before text is appended to a textarea.
-Listen to the event to prepare the textarea or manipulate the selection text.
+* `quote-selection` (bubbles: true, cancelable: true) - fired on the quote region before text is appended to a textarea

 For example, reveal a textarea so it can be found: